Welcome to today's edition of the Rush 24-7 podcast.

 And that doesn't apply just to communism.

-That applies to government in general, it applies to big government.
+That applies to government in general.

-Uh as you say, whenever they screw up, they say, no, no, no, that just means we need to do it to you even harder, even more painfully, even more brutally.
+As you say, whenever they screw up, they say, no, no, no, that just means we need to do it to you even harder, even more painfully, even more brutally.

-We just need more more more of this thing.
+We just need more, more, more of this thing.

-Oh, the one trillion dollar stimulus failed.
+Oh, the $1 trillion stimulus failed.

 The problem is they didn't do it to you enough.